ChiCheng45/Gaussium/README.md

 I'm basing this work on Attlia Szabo and Neil S. Ostlunds "Modern Quantum Chemistry: Introduction to Advanced Electronic Structure Theory" and David B. Cooks "Handbook of Computational Chemistry".

 ##Instructions
-* To run this program add the desired .mol and .gbs files to the molfiles and basisset directories.
+* To run this program add the desired .mol and .gbs files to the `molfiles` and `basisset` directories.
-* Next edit the `Quantum_Chemistry/src/main/main.py` `menu()` function so that the desired calculation is made for example,
+* Next edit the `src/main/main.py` `menu()` function so that the desired calculation is made for example,
 ```python
 def menu():
     start('H2O.mol', 'STO-3G.gbs', 'CCSD', 4)